 Mark the location as deleted: All the source links and the target links of the concerned location will be marked as deleted by creating a new report.
 The location itself is marked deleted with a flag to prevent further link creation.

-Delete a location: The deletion of a location is possible if it has neither source links nor target links and if it has no contained location.
+Delete a location: The deletion of a location is only possible if it has no source links, no target links and no contained location.
 It can be performed as soon as all condition are met when the location was already marked as deleted.

 Reports related interactions